jmb19812001/forged_physique/README.md

-# Forge Physique
+# Forged Physique

 ## Overview
-Forge Physique is a full-stack mobile application for iOS and Android designed as a personalized hypertrophy training coach.
+Forged Physique is a full-stack mobile application for iOS and Android designed as a personalized hypertrophy training coach.
 The app guides users through structured training blocks (mesocycles), tracks detailed workout data, and employs an RIR-based autoregulation system to provide intelligent recommendations for progressive overload and recovery.
 It features a clean, minimalist, dark-themed UI.

 ## Features